 Can I look after the local environment?

-To describe the what makes an environment pleasant and how environment can be improved which rules and laws keep people safe?
+To describe the what makes an environment pleasant and how environment can be improved

 Can I know where money comes from and what it is used for and how we keep it safe?